cc-archive/ccsearch-browser-extension/README.md

   npm install --save-dev webpack-cli
 ```

-- if reinstalling node modules do not solve the issue then run following to install webpack-cli globally.
+- if reinstalling node modules do not solve the issue then run thefollowing to install webpack-cli globally.

 ```shell
 npm install -g webpack-cli